 The house is a museum with the main attraction being on the roof.
-On the roof, there is number of towering statues which come in different forms.
+On the roof, there is a number of towering statues which come in different forms.

-To get the roof you can either climb the stairs, which is not recommended for those who get out of breath easily, or take the elevator.
+To get the roof you can either climb the stairs, which is not recommended for those who get out of breath easily or take the elevator.

 As most of the art at Casa Milà is light, the sun bounces off it.
 It gets hot up there so remember your sunscreen and water.

 At night you can book into a special event which sees Casa Milà’s rooftop light up with animations.
 A unique thing to do in Barcelona.